DadCooksDinner

 Thanks for the recipe!

-amateur cook
+5. amateur cook says

 I usually go all the way and make a beef and barley soup using short ribs.
 I cook the short ribs similarly in the pressure cooker, and then after it is cooked, I remove the lid (after cooker is completely decompressed of pressure), and add the rest of the ingredients (canned crushed tomatoes, fresh tomatoes if available, potatoes, carrots, celery, mushrooms (lightly sauteed prior in some oil/butter with onions and garlic), beef bouillon cubes, chili powder, paprika, fresh chopped parsley, and last but not least barley with constant stirring) to turn it into barley soup.